ericwooley/vortigern/README.md

 ```
 Will generate a reducer file named example, and the necessary tests boilerplate.

+##
+Reducers have been setup to automatically dispatch the action with the type.
+This removes the need for any const strings.
+See the current reducers for an example, or use the reducer blueprint.

 ## Usage

 All commands defaults to development environment.
 You can set `NODE_ENV` to `production` or use the shortcuts below.